kyoung/trek/PMO.md

   - [x] Healing from medics
   - [x] Heal crews in sickbay
   - [ ] Game over if crew is dead
+- [ ] Engineering warning on dangerous power level bumps
+  - [ ] Risks to systems should be made clear
+  - [ ] Systems should be damaged more than they currently are from over use
+  - [ ] EPS blowout status needs much better visual representation
+    - [ ] include sound effect and cracked screen as well
+- [ ] Viewscreen selection needs something other than the seperate "viewscreen" page... either a mobile-friendly selector, or a flyout menu off of the main viewer

 ## For Breakout
 - Pretty Renders